emilyvertosick/Statistics-Course/docs/02-week2.md

 <br>

-This shows that, for example, 8.3% men and 12% women had operations at the "Harding" site.
+This shows that, for example, 8.3% of men and 12% of women had operations at the "Harding" site.

 Passing a dataset to the `count` function with no additional options will count the number of total observations.